OpenNebula/vOneCloud-docs/docs/source/cloud_end_user/groupadmin_view.rst

 Prepare Resources for Other Users
 ================================================================================

 Any user of the Cloud View or Group Admin View can save the changes made to a VM back to a new Template, and use this Template to instantiate new VMs later.
-See the :ref:`how to instantiate a VM to persistent <instantiate_to_persistent>` for more information.
+See the :ref:`how to instantiate a VM to persistent <instantiate_to_persistent>` and :ref:`how to save as template <save_as_template>` for more information.

 The Group admin can also share his own Saved Templates with the rest of the group.
 For example the Group admin can instantiate a clean VM prepared by the cloud administrator, install software needed by other users in his Group, save it in a new Template and make it available for the rest of the group.